rsksmart/devportal-1.0/kb/verify-address-ownership.md

 **(4)** MetaMask site connection permission

-You will be presented with a pop up from MetaMask, which essentially is asking you whether you trust RIF Identity Manager.
+You will be presented with a popup from MetaMask, which essentially is asking you whether you trust RIF Identity Manager.

 ![](/assets/img/kb/verify-address-ownership/rif-identity-metamask-connect-site-permission.png)